Posted on May 16, 2023 by Rebekah Alegria

 Upon graduating from UTSA, Lazaro will be working at the Center for Disease Control and will be attending the Stanford School of Medicine to obtain his Ph.D. in Biomedical Informatics.

 Reflecting on his UTSA journey thus far, Lazaro admires the strong Hispanic culture that the university embraces.
 Growing up in the small town of Magnolia, Texas, he and his family were some of only a few Spanish-speaking residents.
-The embracement of the Hispanic culture, along with the accredited programs at the Carlos Alvarez College of Business, are what ultimately led him to chose UTSA for his undergraduate degree.
+The embracement of the Hispanic culture, along with the accredited programs at the Carlos Alvarez College of Business, are what ultimately led him to choose UTSA for his undergraduate degree.